 Mets Community Programs

-The Amazin’ Mets Foundation is proud to sponsor Ya Gotta Read!, an educational program designed to foster a love of reading in students.
+The Mets launched “Ya Gotta Read!” in 2017 to foster a love of reading in students.
 The more children read, the more they succeed in school.
-Reading is also linked to expanded knowledge and vocabulary, improved attention span and memory, and increased curiosity and imagination.
-During the program, the participating students are challenged to read for 20 minutes every school night.
+It’s also linked to expanded knowledge and vocabulary, improved attention span and memory and increased curiosity and imagination.

 To date, 70% of students at LaGuardia Community College live at or below the poverty line, and 60% of Queensborough Community College students live at or below the poverty line.
 The Amazin’ Mets Foundation Scholarship Fund seeks to help students gain access to a life changing education.